CinematicGenius007/CNN-Cancer-Detection/README.md

 PCam packs the clinically-relevant task of metastasis detection into a straight-forward binary image classification task, akin to CIFAR-10 and MNIST.
 Models can easily be trained on a single GPU in a couple hours, and achieve competitive scores in the Camelyon16 tasks of tumor detection and whole-slide image diagnosis.
 Furthermore, the balance between task-difficulty and tractability makes it a prime suspect for fundamental machine learning research on topics as active learning, model uncertainty, and explainability.

-The data has 2 folders of training and testing images and a file of training labels.

 Model The proposed model is built by transfer learning of pretrained Xception and MobileNetV2 with Global Average Pooling, 0.5 Dropout, Dense Layer with sigmoid activation, Adam optimization and binary_crossentropy.
 The model was trained for 10 epoches.
 Implemented using Keras.

-Result The model achieved an accuracy of 90%.
+Result The model achieved an accuracy of 92%.